jadynpark/arousal_integration/README.md

 ```

+## System requirements
+1. FSL: Preprocessing of the functional and structural MRI data were performed using FSL/FEAT v.6.00 (FMRIB software library)
+2. MATLAB: For the analysis of brain data, custom MATLAB (R2022b) scripts were used
+3. Python: For the analysis of recall and behavioral data, python (version 3.9) was used
+4. R: For statistical analysis, R (version 4.3.2) was used

 ## Data
 1_fmri: raw data for [Film Festival](https://openneuro.org/datasets/ds004042/versions/1.0.1), [Sherlock](https://openneuro.org/datasets/ds001132/versions/1.0.0), and [Paranoia](https://openneuro.org/datasets/ds001338/versions/1.0.0) are available on Openneuro
 2_llm: model-generated ratings of arousal